alterasc/alterasc.github.io/docs/Spells.md

 `3385edd23aad4795861425acfa798d64`
 `DeadlyFinale`

+### Detonate

+You flood yourself with a potent surge of elemental energy.
+One round after completing the casting of the spell, the energy explodes from your body.
+Choose one of the following four energy types: acid, cold, electricity, or fire.
+The explosion inflicts 1d8 points of damage of that energy type per caster level (maximum 10d8) to all creatures within 15 feet, and half that amount to targets past 15 feet but within 30 feet.
+You automatically take half damage from the explosion, without a saving throw, but any other energy resistance or energy immunity effects you may have in place can prevent or lessen this overflow damage caused by the explosion.

+Wizard 4, Alchemist 4, Bloodrager 4, Magus 4, Child of Acavna and Amaznen 4, Claw of the False Wyrm 4

+`2b591d58f76e4bddbef15e286030663d`
+`DetonateBaseAbility`

 ### Dust of Twilight

 A shower of iridescent black particles clings in the air, removing all forms of glitterdust.